Finite Element Exterior Calculus for Evolution Problems: Introduction

 \section{Introduction}

-More than two decades of research on linear mixed variational problems, and their numerical approximation by mixed methods, recently culminated in the seminal work of Arnold, Falk, and Winther Arnold, Falk, and Winther~\cite{AFW2010}.
-They showed that these problems could be most completely understood using the ideas and tools of {\em Hilbert complexes}, leading to the development of the Finite Element Exterior Calculus (FEEC) for elliptic problems.
+More than two decades of research on linear mixed variational problems, and their numerical approximation by mixed methods, recently culminated in the seminal work of Arnold, Falk, and Winther~\cite{AFW2010}.
+The authors show how such problems are most completely understood using the ideas and tools of {\em Hilbert complexes}, leading to the development of the Finite Element Exterior Calculus (FEEC) for elliptic problems.
 In two related articles~\cite{HS2010a,HS2010b}, Holst and Stern extended the Arnold--Falk--Winther framework to include {\em variational crimes}, allowing for the analysis and numerical approximation of linear and nonlinear geometric elliptic partial differential equations on Riemannian manifolds of arbitrary spatial dimension, generalizing the existing surface finite element approximation theory in several directions.

-In the current article, we extend the FEEC in another direction, namely to parabolic and hyperbolic evolution systems.
+In this article, we extend the FEEC in another direction, namely to parabolic and hyperbolic evolution systems.
 Our approach is to combine the recent work on the FEEC for elliptic problems with a classical approach to solving evolution problems using semi-discrete finite element methods, by viewing solutions to the evolution problem as lying in time-parameterized Banach (or {\em Bochner}) spaces.
-Building on classical approaches by Thom\'ee for parabolic problems and Geveci for hyperbolic problems, we establish {\em a priori} error estimates for Galerkin FEM approximation in the natural natural parametrized Hilbert space norms.
+Building on classical approaches by Thom\'ee for parabolic problems and Geveci for hyperbolic problems, we establish {\em a priori} error estimates for Galerkin FEM approximation in the natural parametrized Hilbert space norms.
 In particular, we recover the results of Thom\'ee and Geveci for two-dimensional domains and the lowest-order mixed method as a special case, effectively extending their results to arbitrary spatial dimension and to an entire family of mixed methods.
 We also show how the Holst and Stern framework allows for extensions of these results to certain semi-linear evolution problems.

 To understand why the finite element exterior calculus (FEEC) has emerged in a natural way to become a major mathematical tool in the development of numerical methods for PDE, we recall one of the many examples presented at length in~\cite{AFW2010}.
-Consider the vector Laplacian:
+Consider the vector Laplacian over a domain $\Omega\subset\R^3$: